Bankrupting Sybil Despite Churn

+The purpose of purging is to ensure that the fraction of bad IDs in the system is less than $1/6$ at all times.
+When a $1$-hard RB challenge is issued to all IDs, the adversary can only solve a $k$-fraction within a round and thus keeps at most a $\kappa$-fraction of its bad IDs in the system.
+Our main result for \ergo result holds for $\kappa\leq 1/18$, and so immediately after each purge the fraction of bad IDs in the system is at most $1/18$.
+During the iteration, the fraction of bad IDs can increase, but the iteration always ends before this fraction can be reach $1/6$.
+This reasoning is formalized in Lemma~\ref{lem:badbounded}.

-\goodJest provides an estimate, {\boldmath{$\JoinEst$}}, of the good join rate, when there is at most a constant fraction of bad IDs; for simplicity, we assume this fraction is less than $1/6$, but larger constants can be tolerated.
+\goodJest provides an estimate, {\boldmath{$\JoinEst$}}, of the good join rate, when there is at most a constant fraction of bad IDs.
+We require that the fraction of bad IDs is less than $1/6$.

-Initially, \goodJest sets $\JoinEst$ equal to the number of IDs at system initialization divided by the total time taken for initialization, where initialization consists of the server issuing a $1$-hard RB-challenge to all nodes.
+Initially, \goodJest sets $\JoinEst$ equal to the number of IDs at system initialization divided by the total time taken for initialization, where initialization consists of the server issuing a $1$-hard RB challenge to all nodes.
 In Section~\ref{s:committee}, we show how to decentralize this algorithm.
 The value $t$ is set to the system start time.
 Throughout the protocol, $t$ will equal the last time that $\JoinEst$ was updated, and $t'$ will be the current time.

 The pseudocode is presented in Figure~\ref{alg:estGoodRate}.
 There are two aspects that must be addressed in designing \goodJest.
 First, at what points in time should $\JoinEst$ be updated?
 This occurs whenever the system membership has changed by a constant factor with respect to the current system size.
-In particular, $\JoinEst$ is updated when $|S(t') \triangle S(t)| \geq \frac{5}{8} |S(t')|$ holds true.
-Since join and departure events are serialized, this is equivalent to the property that $|S(t') \triangle S(t)| = \lceil \frac{5}{8} |S(t')| \rceil$.
+In particular, $\JoinEst$ is updated when $\vert S(t') \triangle S(t)\vert \geq \frac{5}{12} \vert S(t')\vert $ holds true; we note that the value $5/12$ is not special, as discussed later in Section~\ref{sec:parameter-constant-discussion}.
+Since join and departure events are ordered, this is equivalent to the property that $\vert S(t') \triangle S(t)\vert = \lceil \frac{5}{12} \vert S(t')\vert \rceil$.
 We refer to $(t,t']$ as an \defn{interval}.
 The execution of \goodJest divides time into consecutive, disjoint intervals.

 Second, how is $\JoinEst$ updated?
 This is done by setting $\JoinEst$ to the current system size divided by the amount of time since the last update to $\JoinEst$.
-In particular, we set $\JoinEst \leftarrow |S(t')|/(t'-t)$.
+In particular, we set $\JoinEst \leftarrow \vert S(t')\vert /(t'-t)$.